kislyuk/argcomplete/README.rst

 it's found, follow the rest of the argcomplete protocol as described above.
 This frees you from the requirement to register each argcomplete-capable executable separately.

-.. note:: Global completion requires bash support for ``complete -D``, which is not present in bash 3.x (e.g. OS X).
+.. note:: Global completion requires bash support for ``complete -D``, which was introduced in bash 4.2.
+On older systems, you will need to update bash to use this feature.

 .. _`see on GitHub`: https://github.com/kislyuk/argcomplete/tree/master/etc/bash_completion.d/python-argcomplete.sh